electrikmilk/cherri/ReadMe.md

 cherri file.cherri
 ```

 Run `cherri` without any arguments to see all options and usage.
-For development, use the `--debug` (or `-d`) option for
+For development, use the `--debug` (or `-d`) option to print
-stack traces and to output a .plist file.
+stack traces, debug information, and output a .plist file.

 ## Why macOS only?